ranaivo-it/me/posts/pandas-best-practice/index.md

 import numpy as np
 import matplotlib.pyplot as plt
 %matplotlib inline

+# whether to explicitly show the whole interactive output of jupyter notebook
+# rather than showing only the last line.
+# use `last_expr` to revert back the default behavior
+from IPython.core.interactiveshell import InteractiveShell InteractiveShell.ast_node_interactivity = "all"
 ```
 {{< admonition info >}}
-For the full data analysis and visualization tasks, pandas is often incomplete and you need to have hands-on skills to other Python libraries like Numpy, Matplotlib or Seaborn but that is not mandatory and these are out of the scope of this article.
+- For the full data analysis and visualization tasks, pandas is often incomplete and you need to have hands-on skills to other Python libraries like Numpy, Matplotlib or Seaborn but they are not mandatory.
+They are only used here to help us generating dataset or ploting important findings.
+- In this article, additional information about the code is explained using Python comments.
 {{< /admonition >}}

+### 2. Get to know the data the dataset
+One